-Mass Audubon is looking for a dedicated Property Worker with a passion for the environment.
-The Property Steward works closely with the Property Manager on a variety of projects that are essential to the mission of Mass Audubon, including trail, boundary, and building maintenance, monitoring land, maintaining equipment, assisting volunteers, implementing Mass Audubon policies, monitoring visitor use, controlling invasive species, assisting with goat care, and maintaining cooperative relationships with neighbors, community partners, and the general public.
+Mass Audubon is looking for a dedicated Property Steward with a passion for the environment.
+The Property Steward works closely with the Property Manager on a variety of projects that are essential to the mission of Mass Audubon, including trail work and construction, boundary monitoring, building maintenance, monitoring land, maintaining equipment, assisting volunteers, and implementing Mass Audubon policies.
+The Property Steward will maintain relationships with neighbors, community partners, and the public.
 The Property Steward ensures that Mass Audubon and its sanctuaries are inclusive and welcoming so more people have access and can connect with the joys of nature.

-- Work with Mass Audubon staff and volunteers to perform property maintenance tasks including: clearing and maintaining trails, repairing boardwalks and picnic tables, controlling invasive species, maintaining signage, marking boundaries, mowing, building maintenance and cleaning, and program set up.
+- Work with Mass Audubon staff and volunteers to perform property maintenance tasks including clearing and maintaining trails, repairing boardwalks and bridges, controlling invasive species, maintaining signage, marking boundaries, mowing, building maintenance and cleaning

 - Assist with maintenance of basic equipment such as hand and power tools, and chainsaws, etc.

 At Mass Audubon, our highest priority is finding the best candidate for the job.
 Research has shown that people of color and women are less likely to apply for jobs if they don’t believe they meet every one of the qualifications described in a job description.
 We encourage you to apply, even if you don't believe you meet every one of our described qualifications or you have a less traditional background.
 We are looking for applicants with the following qualifications:

 - Ability to work independently with minimal supervision

 - Ability to perform physical work, sometimes under adverse conditions

 - Ability to hike over rough terrain for extended periods of time, lift and carry up to 40 pounds, and be willing to work outdoors sometimes in foul weather